viam-modules/pizza-tracking/README.md

-# object-tracker
+# pizza-tracker

-Viam provides an `object-tracker` model of the [vision service](/services/vision) to connect objects that are the same across time.
+Viam provides a `pizza-tracker` model of the [vision service](/services/vision) to connect objects that are the same across time.

 Configure this vision service as a [modular resource](https://docs.viam.com/modular-resources/) on your robot to transform your camera into an object tracking camera!